All about mastering

 Mastering engineers use EQs to change the spectral balance of the music, in other words, to boost or cut various low, mid and high frequency ranges.

-Mastering engineers use EQ for a number of effects when mastering:
+Mastering engineers use EQ for a number of reasons when mastering:

-To bring clarity to vocals, guitars, snare, horns and other mid-range instruments.
+• to bring clarity to vocals, guitars, snare, horns and other mid-range;

-To make all the tracks in the project sound balanced next to each other.
+• to make all the tracks in a project sound balanced next to each other.

 Once again, EQ used badly can destroy, EQ used judiciously can transform.